BirdOffice-Suite/birdpad/README.md

 Then, download a buildkit from the Releases tab.
 The buildkit will work on either Windows or macOS as long as Python is in your PATH (`python` for Windows, `python3` for macOS).

-To build from source, extract the buildkit and run your operating system's respective build script (`build-birdpad.bat` for Windows, `build-birdpad.sh` for macOS).
+To build from source, extract the buildkit and run your operating system's respective build script (`build-birdpad.bat` for Windows, `sudo bash ./build-birdpad.sh` for macOS).

 The build script will install/update all required modules (`pyinstaller`, `tkmacosx`, and `pillow`) and produce an executable file in the `dist` folder.